• Skip to primary navigation

 Seasoned Baked Gourd Plated

 I make this recipe for Roasted Spiced Butternut Squash at least once a week in the winter.
-This and my healthy roasted acorn squash are on repeat from November to March!
+This and my healthy roasted acorn squash slices are on repeat from November to March!
 You can’t beat the mixture of chopped fresh rosemary, sage and thyme with a pinch of cinnamon.
 Roasting butternut squash concentrates the flavor and brings out its natural sweetness.

-What spices go well with roasted butternut squash?
+What spices go well with squash?

 Cinnamon and nutmeg are fabulous on butternut squash but try a pinch of pumpkin pie spice to change it up!
 This recipe uses cinnamon and fresh, chopped herbs for a flavor boost.